 - Provider requirements

 Internet speedThe bandwidth requirements for calling are consistent download and upload speeds of 10mbps.
 You can test your speeds here.
 If you don't reliably get more than 10mbps for both download and upload, we recommend trying the following:

 - Use a wired ethernet connection.

 - Talk to your company's IT team to see if the wireless router you’re connected to is having problems.

 - Check with your internet service provider to find out what speeds are guaranteed in your contract.

-Web browserSafari is currently not supported by the calling tool.
+Web browserSafari and Microsoft Edge are currently not supported by the calling tool.
 If you're experiencing issues in one of our supported browsers, please try making a call in incognito/private browsing mode and in other browsers.
 If the issue does not persist in these circumstances, there is likely a conflict with your browser’s cache, extensions/plugins, or settings.
-To diagnose and resolve these issues, we recommend:
+To diagnose and resolve these issues, we recommend the following:

-- Disabling (not deleting) all your extensions.
-Then try calling again.
+- Disable (not delete) all your extensions, then try calling again.
 If you're able to successfully place calls, re-enable your extensions one by one to isolate which one is causing the conflict.

 Run all four of the Twilio tests here.
 There are two under the Twilio Client tab and two under the Network tab.

 Successful results will be in green.